 holds; in other words if the product of the reaction rate constants multiplied in the clockwise sense of the above reaction network graph equals the product of the reaction rate constants multiplied in the counterclockwise sense.
 The condition \eqref{detailbalance3x3cond} is thus necessary and sufficient for system \eqref{3x3} to admit a detailed balance equilibrium. \end{example}

 \begin{remark}[General definition of detailed and complex balance] \\ The concepts of detailed balance and complex balance are also defined for general higher order chemical reaction networks, see e.g. \cite{Ho72}.
-For simplicity, we choose here the definition corresponding to the first order network $\mathcal{N}$.
-In general, one can roughly say that a state $X_{\infty}$ is called a complex balanced equilibrium if at equilibrium the in-flow to each specie $S_i$ is equal to the out-flow from $S_i$. \end{remark} \begin{remark}[Detailed balance and reversability] \\ It follows from Definition \eqref{DetailedBalance} that if $\mathcal{N}$ satisfies the detailed balance condition, then it is also reversible in the sense that for any reaction $S_i \rightarrow S_j$ also the reverse reaction $S_j \rightarrow S_i$ takes place. \end{remark}
+For simplicity, we stated here the definition corresponding to the first order network $\mathcal{N}$.
+In general, one can roughly say that a state $X_{\infty}$ is called a complex balanced equilibrium if at equilibrium the total in-flow to each specie $S_i$ is equal to the total out-flow from $S_i$. \end{remark} \begin{remark}[Detailed balance and reversibility] \\ It follows from Definition \eqref{DetailedBalance} that if $\mathcal{N}$ satisfies the detailed balance condition, then it is also reversible in the sense that for any reaction $S_i \rightarrow S_j$ also the reverse reaction $S_j \rightarrow S_i$ takes place. \end{remark}

 The set of complex balanced systems is much larger than the one of detailed balance systems.
 Horn already gave necessary and sufficient conditions for a network to satisfy the complex balance condition in \cite{Ho72}.
-For convenience of the reader, we shall present in the following the associated definitions based on directed graphs as representations of reaction networks.
+For convenience of the reader, we present in the following the associated definitions of directed graphs as representations of reaction networks.
 The image of the associated graphs will also help following some of our main estimates.